If you are a plant lover wanting greenery around you, then go for the rare Pothos variety for its beautiful variegation.

-Likewise, the vine extends to a length up to 10 ft in the indoor environment with ear-shaped, smooth, large leaves, having a width of 7 inches.
+Likewise, the vine extends to a length of up to 10 ft in the indoor environment with ear-shaped, smooth, large leaves having a width of 7 inches.

 This slow-grower plant has no blooms when grown indoors but can flower in the wild after reaching a height of 30ft.

 The Snow Queen Pothos (Epipremnum aureum ‘Snow Queen’), resembling Marble Queen Pothos, belongs to the natural habitat of French Polynesia.